openshift-labs/learn-katacoda/introduction/developing-with-odo/intro.md

-In this self paced tutorial you will learn how to use the OpenShift Container Platform to build and deploy applications using the `odo` command line tool.
+In this self paced tutorial you will learn how to use the OpenShift Container Platform to build and deploy applications using the `odo` developer command line tool.

 ## Let's get started